- Academic Affairs

 - Report to the OIS within 30 Days of I-20 Start Date

-It is REQUIRED BY LAW that you come to the Office of International Services when you first arrive at UMB whether it is your first time in the United States or if you are transferring from another U.S. institution.
+It is REQUIRED BY LAW that you complete the check-in process when you first arrive at UMB whether it is your first time in the United States or if you are transferring from another U.S. institution.
 If you are transferring to UMB, see the Transferring Schools page for more information.

 - Always Enroll Full Time

 F-1 students must maintain full-time enrollment each semester.
-For undergraduate students, full-time credit load is 12 or more credits each semester; students enrolled at the graduate level should learn what constitutes as full time in their program.
-No more than 1 class or 3 credits offered online will count toward full-time status.
-In limited circumstances, the OIS may authorize part-time enrollment.
-Please see our Part-time Authorization Form for eligibility criteria.
-You must have authorization from the OIS before dropping below full-time.
+For undergraduate students, a full-time credit load is 12 or more credits each semester; students enrolled at the graduate level should learn what constitutes as full time in their program.
+No more than one class or 3 credits offered online will count toward full-time status.
+In certain academic and medical circumstances, the OIS may authorize part-time enrollment.
+You must have authorization from the OIS before dropping below full time.
+See Submitting requests in Sunapsis for details on how to request authorization for a reduced course load.

 - Update Your Local Address

-The immigration regulations require you to update your local residential address within 10 days of moving within the U.S. You must do this by updating your local address in your SURFS Account.
+Immigration regulations require you to update your local residential address within 10 days of moving within the United States.
+You must do this by updating your local address in your SURFS Account.
 You are required to use a physical residential address and not a P.O. box or a department address.

 - Keep your Immigration Documents VALID and CURRENT